6 advanced social media strategies to support your business

 - You’re able to see specific analytics for your visitors, updates, and followers.
 Click the Analytics tab to choose between the 3.

 Congratulations!
-You now know more than most about marketing your construction, home maintenance, or outdoor services business with LinkedIn.
+You now know more than most about marketing your self-employed business with LinkedIn.
 You have the tools to create an excellent strategy, share outstanding content, and network with other professionals to help you win more business.

 Remember, all of this takes consistent effort, and some trial and error is inevitable.
 Still, over time consistent effort will reward you with a competitive edge in your community.